haku-c/RecipesVault/Recipes/Velvet Cookies.md

 ---
 #### Supplies:
 > - Stand mixer or hand mixer
-> - oven preheated to 350
+> - Oven preheated to 350

 ---
 #### Directions